 Similar to the analogies, the categorisation task can also present different degrees of complexity of the representations.
-In the left panel of Fig. 6, k-means clustering can distinguish the two expected clusters of concepts, WRB (FAO, 1988) and Soil Taxonomy (USDA, 2010) soil classification names.
-Andisols and Andosols are correctly assigned to their corresponding groups but apart from the rest, probably due to their unique characteristics.
-Vertisols are correctly placed in between the two groups since both have a soil type with that name.
-A second level of aggregation can be observed in the right panel.
-The k-means clustering correctly assigned the same soil groups from the left panel into a general "soil types" group, different from "rocks".
+In Fig. 6a, k-means clustering can distinguish the two expected clusters of concepts, WRB (FAO, 1988) and soil taxonomy (USDA, 2010) soil classification names.
+Andisols and Andosols are correctly assigned to their corresponding groups but are apart from the rest, probably due to their unique characteristics.
+Vertisols are correctly placed in between the two groups as both have a soil type with that name.
+A second level of aggregation can be observed in Fig. 6b.
+The k-means clustering correctly assigned the same soil groups from Fig. 6a into a general "soil types" group, different from "rocks".